Essay Reading & Writing Assignments

 Sources for essays must be deemed academically credible.
-Please avoid the following:
+You are able to use what you think is fitting.

 1. No encyclopedia - including Wikipedia